alexmarqs/zod-config/README.md

 - 🤌 **Tiny**.
 Zod Config is a tiny library with no dependencies, tree-shaking friendly;
 - ✨ **Flexible**.
 [Combine multiple adapters](#combine-multiple-adapters) to load the configuration from different sources.
 We deeply merge the configuration from different sources, following the order of the adapters provided; Create your own adapters easily; Use the callback functions to handle errors and success due to the async nature of the adapters;
 - 🪴 **Easy to use**.
 Zod Config is designed to be easy to use, with a simple API;
 - 🔄 **Async / Sync support**.
-Zod Config provides both asynchronous and synchronous APIs to fit different application needs.
+Zod Config provides both asynchronous and synchronous APIs to fit different application needs;

 ## Install